 - Hidden referrer column for history

 - Extensions can now access the referer information for pages stored in the browser history.
-This feature can be used to provide alternate history views and other useful functionality.
-Bugzilla bug
+This feature can be used to provide alternate history views and other useful functionality. bug 128398

 - API for prioritizing HTTP connections